enkidevs/curriculum/linux/user-and-file-management/linux-intro/why-use-linux.md

 To be more specific, all of Linux is *open-source*[1].

-For this reason, there are about 600 *flavors* of Linux available.
+As the code is publicly available, it's somewhat easy to extend a Linux distro and shape it however you want.
+Because of this, there are about 600 *flavors* of Linux available.
 We'll cover some of them later.

 > 💡Fun fact: the most popular OS for mobile phones, Android, is a modified version of Linux